 When do I protest my Texas property taxes?

 Every year, your county's Central Appraisal District will send out a notice of valuation.
 This typically happens in April.
-In Dallas County, that notice comes on a post card.
-(Although be prepared for things to change thanks to COVID-19 lockdowns!)
+The notice could be a post card or a letter.

 Once the Appraisal District sends its notices, property owners have 30 days to file a formal protest.